Who is Required to Report?

 Anyone may file a report

-- In all states any person concerned for the welfare or safety of a child can voluntarily file a report.
-You do not have to be in a professional relationship with a family to contact CPS or police on behalf of a child.
+- In all states in the US any person concerned for the welfare or safety of a child can voluntarily file a report.
+You do not have to be in a professional relationship with a family to contact Child Protective Services (CPS) or police on behalf of a child.
 Remarkably, some very courageous children and teens have also contacted the authorities directly regarding their own or a sibling’s victimization.

 Most professionals who work with families and children are mandated